makerdao/community/faqs/governance.md

 ## Can I combine more than one address holding MKR to vote?

-No, currently a voting contact can only be funded by one address.
+No, currently a voting contract can only be funded by one address.